resbaz/Introduction-to-programming-concepts-7Sept2016/08-plot-ggplot2.md

 > ## Challenge 5 {.challenge}
 >
-> Create a density plot of GDP per capita, filled by continent.
+> What would you like to visualise from the dataset?
+> Go ahead and try to do it using ggplot!
 >
-> Advanced:
->  - Transform the x axis to better visualise the data spread.
->  - Add a facet layer to panel the density plots by year.
->

 ## Challenge solutions

 > ## Solution to challenge 1 {.challenge}
 >
-> Modify the example so that the figure visualise how life expectancy has
+> Modify the example so that the figure visualises how agreeableness
-> changed over time:
+> varies with extraversion:
 >
 >
 > ~~~{.r}
-> ggplot(data = gapminder, aes(x = year, y = lifeExp)) + geom_point()
+> ggplot(healthStudy, aes(x = agreeableness, y = extraversion)) + geom_point()
 > ~~~
 >
 > <img src="fig/08-plot-ggplot2-ch1-sol-1.png" title="plot of chunk ch1-sol" alt="plot of chunk ch1-sol" style="display: block; margin: auto;" />